8. Statements¶

 The visibility of a local declaration name is determined by the function (method) and block scope rules (see Scopes).

-8.5. if
+8.5. if Statements¶

-statement allows executing alternative statements (if provided) under
+An if statement allows executing alternative statements (if provided) under

 certain conditions: